codingforeternity/datascience/Apache-Spark.md

 * https://github.com/nerdammer/spark-additions

 [A Tale of Three Apache Spark APIs: RDDs, DataFrames, and Datasets; When to use them and why](https://databricks.com/blog/2016/07/14/a-tale-of-three-apache-spark-apis-rdds-dataframes-and-datasets.html) (9/14/16)
+* "Whereas the Dataset[T] typed API is optimized for data engineering tasks, the untyped Dataset[Row] (an alias of DataFrame) is even faster and suitable for interactive analysis."

 [Real-time data analysis using Spark](http://blog.scottlogic.com/2013/07/29/spark-stream-analysis.html)